NYISEU/ArtifactInspector/README.md

 ## Advantages

-This method streamlines the workflow validation process, offering immediate feedback and ensuring workflow reliability by leveraging SP-tree based anomaly detection, directly integrated into the design tool for microservice architectures.
+This method streamlines the workflow validation process, offering immediate feedback and ensuring BPMN workflow reliability by leveraging SP-tree based anomaly detection, directly integrated into the design tool for microservice architectures.